NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Example: xiaomi-15pro.xxxxxxxx.nullprivate.com

-Add the custom identifier after the existing DoH address:
+Add custom identifiers after the original DoH address:

 https://xxxxxxxx.nullprivate.com/dns-query